libhal/SJSU-Dev2/documentation/guides/bit.md

     a bus cycle.
 A bus cycle is where data must leave the CPU in order to talk to hardware outside of itself and this takes longer than simply modifying registers or CPU internal cache memory.
-Multiple bus cycles results in a lower performance code and emits more instructions into the binary bloating the code.
-Save should be used as few times as possible to improve runtime performance and to reduce code bloat.
+Multiple bus cycles results in a lower performance code and requires more instructions to be emitted bloating the size of the binary. `Save()` should be used as few times as possible to improve runtime performance and to reduce binary size.

 Register objects can be saved into a variable for multiple uses.
 This is a good practice if the register needs to be used multiple times within a function or